luiswirth/bsc-thesis/src/appendix.typ

 make test
 ```

-If everything went well without any errors, SLEPc should be succesfully
+If everything went well without any errors, SLEPc should be successfully
 installed.